 Yes, our heated towel rails are safe and comply with International Safety Standard IEC 60355-1.
 For electric or dual fuel conversions, CE approved elements should be fitted to our towel warmers which contain a thermal fuse for added protection.
-With an IP55 ingress protection rating our units can be installed inside of zones 2 and 3 (outside zone) of a bathroom.
+Our Electric elements have a IPX4 rating and therefore can only be installed in Zone 2 and outwards.

 What is IP zoning, especially for bathrooms?

 To illustrate the IP zoning regulations, we have divided the bathroom into areas or “zones“, which are classified using the numbers 0, 1, 2 – see the illustration below.

 - Zone 0 – Inside the bath or shower.
 Any fittings used here must be SELV (Separated Extra Low Voltage – max.
 12Volts) and have a minimum rating of IPX7 (IP67) (protected against immersion in water – total immersion proof);

 - Zone 1 – Above the bath or shower to a height if 2.25m.
 Recommended IP rating: IP65.
 In this zone, if there is likelihood of water jets being used for cleaning purposes, a minimum of IPX5 is required.
 Also, subject to IP rating, SELV or 240V luminaires may be used in this zone; ff the fitting is 240 volts, a 30mA residual current device (RCD) must also be used to protect the circuit in this zone.